Drakkar Data Flow: Complete Processing Story¶

 Architecture Overview¶

 Drakkar is a Python 3.13+ framework that consumes messages from a Kafka topic, fans them out to per-partition async processors, runs user-defined logic as subprocesses, and delivers results to one or more output sinks (Kafka, PostgreSQL, MongoDB, HTTP, Redis, filesystem).
-The architecture follows a pipeline model: poll -> partition -> window -> arrange -> execute -> collect -> deliver -> commit.
+The architecture follows a pipeline model: poll -> partition -> window -> arrange -> execute -> on_task_complete -> on_message_complete -> on_window_complete -> deliver -> commit.
 A single Drakkar worker runs one async event loop (asyncio.run) that hosts all partition processors, a shared subprocess executor pool with semaphore-based concurrency control, a sink manager, a dead-letter queue (DLQ), optional Prometheus metrics, and an optional debug flight recorder with a web UI.
-The user implements a handler class with hooks (arrange, collect, on_error, on_window_complete, on_delivery_error) that define the application-specific logic; everything else – Kafka consumption, offset tracking, backpressure, retries, subprocess lifecycle, sink connections, and graceful shutdown – is managed by the framework.
+The user implements a handler class with hooks (arrange, on_task_complete, on_message_complete, on_window_complete, on_error, on_delivery_error, plus lifecycle hooks like on_startup/on_ready/on_assign/on_revoke) that define the application-specific logic; everything else – Kafka consumption, offset tracking, backpressure, retries, subprocess lifecycle, sink connections, and graceful shutdown – is managed by the framework.
+See Fan-out for a dedicated walkthrough of the per-task / per-message / per-window hook trio.

-Configuration is loaded from a YAML file (path via config_path argument or DRAKKAR_CONFIG env var) with environment variable overrides using the DRAKKAR_ prefix and __ as a nesting delimiter (e.g., DRAKKAR_KAFKA__BROKERS).
+Configuration is loaded from a YAML file (path via config_path argument or DK_CONFIG env var) with environment variable overrides using the DK_ prefix and __ as a nesting delimiter (e.g., DK_KAFKA__BROKERS).
 Environment variables are deep-merged on top of YAML values.
 The root configuration object is DrakkarConfig, a Pydantic BaseSettings model.
 All config fields referenced below are part of this hierarchy.

 Phase 0: Worker Startup¶